MaximilienFathi/coin-marketplace/README.md

-# COIN marketplace - A React JS Solution
+# COIN marketplace - A Gateway to the Future of Finance

-COIN marketplace is a website that keeps track of cryptocurrency and coin exchange performance.
-It also simulates trading transactions from one currency to another while still taking into consideration certain issues specific to real cryptocurrency trading.
+Level up your crypto game today!
+COIN Marketplace is a web application built with React and designed to empower you in the crypto world.
+It offers real-time and historical data tracking for informed decision-making, alongside a safe trading simulator that incorporates real-world complexities like price fluctuations and slippage tolerance.
+Explore the market, practice strategies, and gain confidence before venturing into live trading.

 ## Table of contents